 Albertsons' Pallet Requirements

 Albertsons’ Pallet Requirements and Policies

 Like most grocery stores, Albertsons requires a pallet that meets Grocery Manufacturer Association (GMA) specifications.
 Albertsons also assesses fines for pallets that do not meet its standards.
-Every pallet is inspected at its reception point to ensure that it meets Albertsons’ pallet requirements and, if it does not, compliance fees are assessed.
+Every pallet is inspected at its reception point to ensure that it meets Albertsons’ pallet requirements and, if it does not, compliance fees may be assessed.
 In addition to these fees, the grocery chain will also charge a repalletization fee to shift products from an unacceptable pallet to a shipping platform that does meet Albertsons’ pallet requirements.

 All white wood pallets and their constituent parts must meet the criteria below.
 Suppliers are encouraged to confirm this information directly with Albertson’s to ensure it includes the latest updates.

 - Stringers: There must be 3 stringers that are 48 inches in length, at least 1¼ inch in width and 3.5 inches in height.
 They must be notched to allow for four-way entry.